jorisvink/sanctum/docs/protocol.md

 Cathedral nat detection magic value = 0x4349424f5249554d (CIBORIUM)
 ```

-The header also contains a **flock** identity in case the packet
+The header also contains **flock_src** and **flock_dst** flock identities
-traverses a cathedral, this way the cathedral knows in which
+in case the packet traverses a cathedral, this way the cathedral knows the
-flock it needs to look for forwarding the offer.
+source and destination flocks required to forward the offer.

 The header **spi** member contains the local instance its current spi.